 - Integrations.
 Having too many alternatives can feel like a burden at times.
 When it comes to eCommerce platform integration, however, having a variety of options to select from can be a welcome perk, especially if your company is wanting to expand.

-Look for a platform that can work with all of your other systems and marketing channels.
-Is it possible to connect it to Facebook?
-Will it work with your eCommerce CRM sales and marketing platform without a hitch?
+Look for a platform that can work with your other systems and marketing channels.
+For example, is it possible to connect it to Facebook?
+Without a hitch, will it work with your eCommerce CRM sales and marketing platform?
 Is it compatible with Instagram?
 Are there any plugins or extensions?